BerkeleyAutomation/FogROS2/README.md

 *Note: the Dockerfile is cooked for x86_64.
 If you're using a workstation with an Arm-based architecture (e.g. an M1), build the container with the `docker build --platform linux/amd64 -t fogros2 .`*.

 ### Natively
 `FogROS2` is actually a ROS meta-package, so you can just fetch it in your workspace, build it, source the workspace as an overlay and start using its capabilities.
+You can also watch our video tutorial [here](https://www.youtube.com/embed/JlV4DhArb8Q?start=1&end=402).

 #### Install Dependencies